 Milestone 4 – We Tried House Sitting And Fell in Love With a Pet Dog Along The Way

-For 3 months we looked after a dog named Coco whilst her parents were overseas.
-It was an eye opening experience for us as we hadn’t cared for a pet dog together before.
+For three months we looked after a dog named Coco while her parents were overseas.
+It was an eye-opening experience for us as we hadn’t cared for a pet dog together before.

 Milestone 5 – We Moved House